theckang/openshift-kfp-install/README.md

 # Installing Kubeflow Pipelines on OpenShift

-Simplified instructions to install Kubeflow Pipelines (KFP) on OpenShift.
-KFP can run on Tekton or Argo.
-We'll install and smoke test both.
+Simplified instructions to install Kubeflow Pipelines (KFP) on OpenShift, running on OpenShift Pipelines (Tekton).

 ## Prerequisites